Thailand struggles to cope with floods, PM wants unity

 Water now covers a third of Thailand's provinces, some 4 million acres (1.6 million hectares) in the north, northeast and centre of the country.

-Huge industrial estates to the north of Bangkok have been swamped and the central bank put the damage to industry at more than 100 billion baht ($3.3 billion) on Thursday.
+Huge industrial estates to the north of Bangkok have been swamped and the central bank put the damage to industry at more than 100 billion baht on Thursday.

 It has been raising interest rates for more than a year to fight inflation but it left them unchanged at a meeting on Wednesday and said on Thursday it was ready to call a special meeting to cut them if necessary.